plewis/plewis.github.io/phylogenetics/hw-dpp.md

 ## Question 2

 What is the expected number of groups?
-(See slide 12 from the March 10 lecture notes.)
+(See slide 12 from the April 9 lecture notes.)